-On today’s date in 1670, King Louis XIV of France ordered 100,000 livres of coinage minted for New France, a French colony that consisted of much of eastern Canada and the U.S.
+On today’s date in 1670, France’s King Louis XIV ordered 100,000 livres of coinage for New France, a French colony that consisted of much of eastern Canada and the United States.

-Nearly three and a half centuries ago – about 250 years before Canadian Confederation – the first coins issued for use in what would later become Canada were minted.
-With New France’s humble beginnings came the need for a local currency, which was met halfway by the use of French coins; however, in 1670, King Louis XIV issued new coinage for use in France’s North American colonies.
+Nearly three and a half centuries ago – about 250 years before Canadian Confederation – the first coins used in what would later become Canada were minted and issued.
+With New France’s humble beginnings came the need for a local currency, which was met halfway by the use of French coins; however, in 1670, King Louis XIV issued new coinage for use in his North American colonies.

-Denominations of five sols and 15 sols were struck in silver and a two-deniers piece was struck in copper.
+Denominations of five sols and 15 sols were struck in silver while a two-deniers piece was struck in copper.
 The coins’ Latin inscription refers to the king, whose bust is depicted on the obverse: “They shall speak of thy glory of thy kingdom.”
-Beneath the inscription is the Paris Mint mark, “A.”
+Beneath the inscription is an “A,” which is the Paris Mint mark.

 MARCH 2015 BALTIMORE SALE